Talent Spotlight: Jamie Pearce

 I now work for a global corporate.
 A setting that was once alien and uncomfortable, is now a platform I use to navigate my success with clarity and confidence.

-Looking back, what was it about working with AE that helped you most?
+Looking back, what was it about working with Arrival Education that helped you most?

-If you hadn’t worked with AE, what do you think the difference would be?
+If you hadn’t worked with Arrival Education, what do you think the difference would be?

 I think I would have done well, I was always quite sure of my ability, I just didn’t know what to do with it.
 The key difference would have been on how far I would have pushed myself.
 I had an idea of a career back then but that idea was based on local admiration and not understanding my own potential.